The Ohio State University

 Please note that it is not always possible for Ohio State to cover every student's full financial need and that it is then up to the student's family either to provide personal resources or to secure additional loans to cover the difference between costs and aid awarded.

-You will receive an award notification from the Student Financial Aid Office if you are admitted to Ohio State and your FAFSA is on record with Ohio State, unless you are in default, on SAP Suspension Status, or have been selected for verification.
+You will receive an award notification from Student Financial Aid if you are admitted to Ohio State and your FAFSA is on record with Ohio State, unless you are in default, on SAP Suspension Status, or have been selected for verification.
 If you are awarded merit-based aid, you will receive an award notification even if you have not filed the FAFSA or if you are on SAP Suspension Status.

 Students will be notified by e-mail to check their award status on their Student Center, accessible via Buckeye Link.